shaneh2/coding_test/src/README.md

 def _add_price_buckets_to_df(df: pd.DataFrame) -> pd.DataFrame:
+    """

+    :param df: a pandas DataFrame like described here: https://www.gov.uk/guidance/about-the-price-paid-data
+    :return: a pandas DataFrame, with a new (string) column, indicating which price bucket each transaction is in
+    """
     cut_labels = ["£0 < x <= £250,000",
                   "£250,000 < x <= £500,000",
                   "£500,000 < x <= £750,000",